gribbler25/employeeTrack/README.md

 # employeeTrack

 ## Project Description:
-   This project allows a user to view tables of company data including employees, departents and roles linked to departments.
-In it's finished form it will allow user to add and update from the command line on these same tables
+   This project allows a user to view tables of company data including employees, departments and roles linked to departments.
+In it's finished form it will allow user to add and update from the command line on these same tables.
   </br>

   ## Built with: